ned14/nedmalloc/Readme.txt

 allocators.
 Added DEFAULTMAXTHREADSINPOOL and set it to FOUR which is a BREAKING CHANGE from previous versions of nedmalloc (which set it to 16).
  * [master 6731085] Added win32mremap() implementation.
- * [master xxxxxxx] Significantly improved test.c with new test options TESTCPLUSPLUS, BLOCKSIZE, TESTTYPE and MAXMEMORY.
+ * [master 297f6e1] Significantly improved test.c with new test options TESTCPLUSPLUS, BLOCKSIZE, TESTTYPE and MAXMEMORY.

 v1.06 beta 2 21st March 2010: